hashbite/consent-manager/packages/docs/docs/getting-started.md

 import ReactDOM from 'react-dom';
 import App from './App';

-- import { PrivacyManager } from '@techboi/privacy-manager'
+- import { ConsentManager } from '@techboi/consent-manager'
-+ import { PrivacyManager, PrivacyManagerForm } from '@techboi/privacy-manager'
++ import { ConsentManager, ConsentManagerForm } from '@techboi/consent-manager'
 import createPersistedState from 'use-persisted-state'

 const Wrapper = () => {